top of page

 Read Our Victoria Dental Office’s Advice on All Things Dentistry

 At Dr. Crapo & Associates, we see patients from all kinds of different backgrounds, and not all of them take care of their teeth and gums the same way.
-Proper dental hygiene habits are essential to promoting oral health.
+Proper dental hygiene habits are essential for promoting oral health.
 Here are a few facts and tips to help you care for your teeth and gums.

 Tips for Proper Oral Hygiene